What are the industry requirements?

-Changes to registration
+Changes to registration requirements

 The new qualifications will have no impact on existing sales representatives and property managers as long as they maintain the currency of their registration.
-DMIRS have indicated that they will not require a retrospective update of training for anyone who holds a current registration.

 Extension to transition period

-The new qualifications were endorsed on 25 February 2019 and was released on training.gov.au 21 March 2019.
+The new qualifications were endorsed on 25 February 2019 and was released on training.gov.au on 21 March 2019.